flaviovs/pluca/README.md

     >>> cache.get_put('foo', calculate_foo)
     'bar'

-You can also put and get many entries at once.
-Use a dict to store the respective key/values in the cache:
+You can add get many entries to the cache at once by calling `put_many()`:

     >>> cache.put_many({'foo': 'bar', 'zee': 'too'})
     >>> cache.get('zee')
     'too'

-You can also pass an iterable of (key, value) tuples.
-This might be useful for non-hashable keys:
+You can also pass an iterable of _(key, value)_ tuples.
+This is is useful for caching with non-hashable keys:

     >>> cache.put_many([(['a', 'b', 'c'], 123), ('pi', 3.1415)])
     >>> cache.get(['a', 'b', 'c'])